nouney/k8slog/README.md

 # k8slog [![Build Status](https://travis-ci.org/nouney/k8slog.svg?branch=master)](https://travis-ci.org/nouney/k8slog)

-k8slog aims to provide an lightweight, easy and efficient way to retrieve logs from pods running in a Kubernetes cluster, kind of `kubectl logs` on steroids.
+k8slog aims to provide an lightweight, quick and easy way to retrieve logs from pods running in a Kubernetes cluster (kind of `kubectl logs` on steroids).

 This project is in its early stages and will evolve quickly.